webage003/bigbangrke/docs/compliance/policies.md

 applications, Kubernetes administrators can mount secondary read/write file systems for specific directories where applications require write access.
 From: [Kubernetes Hardening Guide](https://media.defense.gov/2021/Aug/03/2002820425/-1/-1/1/CTR_KUBERNETES%20HARDENING%20GUIDANCE.PDF)

-BigBang valides this at runtime with the Gatekeeper policy here: https://repo1.dso.mil/platform-one/big-bang/apps/core/policy/-/blob/main/chart/templates/constraints/readOnlyRoot.yaml
+**Check**: BigBang validates this at runtime with the Gatekeeper policy here: https://repo1.dso.mil/platform-one/big-bang/apps/core/policy/-/blob/main/chart/templates/constraints/readOnlyRoot.yaml

+TODO: How do we verify this?

+**Fix**: How to fix it if we are in violation

+**References**: Cross-references (if any) to other "guides"

+---

 #### Secure Images (p.8)

-Building secure container images
-Container images are usually created by either building a container from scratch or by building on top of an existing image pulled from a repository.
+**Discussion:** Building secure container images Container images are usually created by either building a container from scratch or by building on top of an existing image pulled from a repository.
 In addition to using trusted repositories to build containers, image scanning is key to ensuring deployed containers